Published on September 13, 2020

 Their intimate behaviors are driven by their egos (for example, sex might lead to high status and prestige among peers) or by a desire to manipulate or control the partner.
 Avoidant adults are also likely to use sex simply to reduce stress (casual sex might be more convenient for them in this respect).

-In adolescence, youngsters with an avoidant attachment style perceive their sex drive as relatively low.
+In adolescence, those with an avoidant attachment style perceive their sex drive as relatively low.
 If they do have sex, this might be driven by self-enhancing motives, such as losing their virginity.

 Generally, avoidant adults don’t seem to use sex to express emotional proximity and love for their partners.
 This can be highly problematic if they have an anxious/preoccupied lover, who relies on sex to feel loved and desired.